nmcarpentries/2019-08-29-unm/index.md

 <p>
   <strong>Registration:</strong>
   Please go to <a href="https://www.nmepscor.org/events/software-carpentry-workshop">NM EPSCoR's registration page</a>.
   The deadline for registering is May 24.
+Lunch will be provided both days, so please let us know when registering about any dietary   restrictions.
 </p>

 <hr/>